I am a clinician-scientist

 25% of my time is devoted to clinical work: musculoskeletal pathology including diagnosis of connective tissue neoplasms in the province of British Columbia, weekly sarcoma treatment planning conferences, and teaching residents and medical students at UBC.
 The balance of my time is devoted to translational research into how molecular changes in cancer cells impact upon diagnosis, prognosis, and treatment response, and in developing new and clinically-practical molecular diagnostics and targeted therapies for human cancer (with a focus on breast cancer and sarcomas).

 My active research encompasses two major areas.
-As director of the Genetic Pathology Evaluation Centre at Vancouver Hospital (working with my close colleagues David Huntsman and Blake Gilks) I lead several active tissue microarray and gene expression profiling projects.
+As director of the Genetic Pathology Evaluation Centre at Vancouver Hospital (working with my close colleagues David Huntsman and Blake Gilks) I lead several active tissue microarray and cancer genome profiling projects.
 A common theme of my work is to make clinical sense out of results from breast cancer and sarcoma basic science investigations, and their translation into diagnostic and predictive tests.
 As an independent principal investigator, I direct my lab (here are pictures of my research team) in a research program to develop much-needed systemic treatments for sarcomas, particularly synovial sarcoma and myxoid liposarcoma, neoplasms most commonly occurring in the limbs of young adults, and to develop practical clinical tests for the intrinsic subtyping of breast cancer.

 was born and raised in North